Understanding Stroke Guidelines and How to Prevent Stroke in Women

 If someone sees a doctor who has experience working with trans women and who can help address other stroke risk factors in addition to the hormones, there is no reason to stop hormone therapy.
 Transitioning from male to female is safe when you address other stroke risk factors.

-Young people are vulnerable to all types of strokes.
+But young people are vulnerable to all types of strokes.
 We are seeing a rise in stroke among young people due to the obesity epidemic, which heads to more diabetes, more high blood pressure, less physical activity, all of which are risk factors for stroke.

-What are the signs of stroke?
+What are the signs and symptoms of a stroke?

 Dr. Williams: Think of it as the acronym BE FAST.
 B stands for sudden loss of balance and E is for eyes, such as having sudden visual deficits or problems seeing through one or both eyes.
 F stands for face, such as having facial droop, or asymmetry of your face to one side.
 A is arm – when your arm is weak on one side typically or you cannot elevate it, or it drops when you lift it up.
 You cannot keep it up for more than a couple of seconds.
 S is for speech.
 You have some type of speech disturbance that also occurs suddenly such as slurring of your words, the use of incomprehensible words, or the inability to find words.
 All of these signs and symptoms occur suddenly.
 Then T stands for time, which means that it is time to call 911.